BGoldenberg161/Emulsio/README.md

 </ul>
 ```
 Although the HTML was a simple unordered list, implementing this in an ejs file with all of the tags to carry the required data for the next axios call was the challange.
 Making sure I passed the previous search values into the search result page allowed a for simple for loop to be utilized.
 This loop also insured that the user didn't see more pages than existed.
 I capped them off at eight pages of recipes, to save some searches for other users.
 Once I am out of API points for the day, no more searches can be made.

+### User Data
+Learning new things rarely sets in overnight and using passport for authentication was no different.
+Once signed into Emulsio the user is able to save recipes in folders of their choosing.
+This concept seemed simple until I relized that I was not carrying the user data in an object throughout the code.
+Little did I know that ```req.user``` is a set of user data for the current logged in user.
+Once figuring that out, the project came together very nicely!

 ## Future Goals
 One stretch goal that I didn't get to implement is a custom input drop down list for folder creation.
 When adding a recipe to a folder, having a drop down menu that contained the user's existing folders plus an empty cell that the user could type a new folder name into would be some slick functionality.